Station-to-Station protocol

-In public-key cryptography, the Station-to-Station (STS) protocol is a cryptographic key agreement scheme.
+Station-to-Station (STS) protocol is a cryptographic key agreement scheme.
 The protocol is based on classic Diffie–Hellman, and provides mutual key and entity authentication.
-Unlike the classic Diffie–Hellman, which is not secure against a man-in-the-middle attack, this protocol assumes that the parties have signature keys, which are used to sign messages, thereby providing security against man-in-the-middle attacks.
+Unlike the classic Diffie–Hellman, which is vulnerable to man-in-the-middle attacks, this protocol assumes that both parties have signature keys which are used to sign messages, thereby providing security against man-in-the-middle attacks.

 In addition to protecting the established key from an attacker, the STS protocol uses no timestamps and provides perfect forward secrecy.
 It also entails two-way explicit key confirmation, making it an authenticated key agreement with key confirmation (AKC) protocol.